Skip to main content

 6 mentions Positive Neutral Negative

-• “After several wonderful quality of life updates and performance improvements, I really think this game is perfect for people who love working on logic puzzles and just sort of relaxing.”
+• “After several wonderful quality of life updates and performance improvements, I really think this game is perfect for people who love working on logic puzzles and just relaxing.”

 • “I hope that updates will come to improve the performance.”